fharper/wget/README.md

 # GitHub Action for wget

 Wraps the wget CLI to be used in GitHub Actions.
+Note that it's a Docker container action, which means it works only on Linux-based OS.

 ## Features